knh11545/commandline4expertsearchers/README.md

 ### Searching for patterns that are not supported by search interfaces

-#### Use command-line tools like grep to post-process a selected number of records (from a more general search) that was downloaded
+#### Use command line tools like grep to post-process a selected number of records (from a more general search) that was downloaded

 Example: Find PubMed records that contain information about equally contributing authors.